MolecularTeam/DyMol/README.md

 ## Experiments:
-Note that our code is heavily dependent on the PMO benchmark code, which can be found [here](https://github.com/wenhao-gao/mol_opt) (Gao et al., NeurIPS 2022 Track on Datasets and Benchmarks).
+Note that our code is heavily dependent on the PMO benchmark code, which can be found [here](https://github.com/wenhao-gao/mol_opt).

 You can simply run the DyMol code by using the following command:
 ```bash